-Prerequisites: 307 and 316.
+Prerequisites: Admission to Computer Science master's program or permission.
 Introduction to current techniques and methodologies used in software design, development, validation, and maintenance.

 ADVANCED TOPICS IN COMPUTER SCIENCE

 (May be repeated) Prerequisite: permission of instructor.
 At most, six credits may be applied to degree requirements.
 Selected topics in computer science at an advanced level.
 (Department consent required for application to computer science master's degree requirements)